Language Marathon (First Impressions)

 June 10th, 1:42 PM

 10 days have passed, during which I attended 10 one-hour lessons.
 So far, I like it, especially the fact that for now I’ve managed not to miss lessons.
 For each class, learning materials are available, which you can (and probably should) review before the class.
 The materials are sufficiently informative and at the same time visual and comprehensible.
 Within each topic there are classes devoted to grammar, learning new words, reading, and speaking.
-If you complete all 50 classes of one course Lingoda promises to issue a language certificate recognized by different authorities.
+If you complete all 50 classes of one course Lingoda promises to issue a language certificate recognised by different authorities.

 You should book your classes in advance, preferably 7 days before the start — otherwise there is a chance that there will not be a class available at your desired time.
 The lessons are held every hour, 24/7 and each group consists of up to 5 students.
 By choosing unpopular time slots, you can even get an individual lesson.
 All the teachers I’ve e-met as of now are competent and responsible.
 Every teacher speaks English, so when you don’t understand something, you can clear up the matter in English.
 All in all, I keep watching and learning.